How To Heal Painful And Cracked Skin On The Fingertips At Home

 Why This Works

 Super glue can be a quick fix to heal cracked fingertips.
-Just a dab of it will keep your skin covered (12).
-However, some glues may be made of ingredients that can irritate your skin.
+Just a dab of it will keep your skin covered.
+However, research suggests that using super glue may lead to complications like necrosis (12).
+This is because glues may be made of ingredients that can irritate your skin.
 So, make sure you look at the packaging before going ahead with this remedy.

 10. Liquid Bandage